 Fiscal Service notifies the DO of the disposition of each claim submitted by a return file or other media.

 TCIS rejects UCC transmissions if the file formats are improperly prepared, incorrect, or unreadable.
-TCIS returns the UCC file to the DO without further processing.
+TCIS returns the UCC file to the DO before processing the file.

 If TCIS can read the UCC file but the required data for individual records are missing or inappropriate for the stop reason code selected, then TCIS issues a Daily Advice of Status (DAS) message to indicate that it has rejected the UCC item.